 Foreign workers without a C permit need to have their taxes withheld directly from their salaries by the employers.
 Anyone who earns more than SFr16,900 a year must pay federal taxes.

-For foreign employees without a C Permit, if the employee earns less than 21 060CHF per annum, you can complete a simplified AHV / AVS form that includes 5-10% tax deduction.
-If however the employee earns more than 21 060CHF per annum you will need to complete a Tax Registration form and complete an annual tax form directly with the tax department in your canton.
+For foreign employees without a C Permit, if the employee earns less than 21 330CHF per annum, you can complete a simplified AHV / AVS form that includes 5-10% tax deduction.
+If however the employee earns more than 21 330CHF per annum you will need to complete a Tax Registration form and complete an annual tax form directly with the tax department in your canton.

-When employing a babysitter / nanny, families need to ensure they have the relevant accident insurances –
+When employing a nanny, families need to ensure they have the relevant accident insurances –

-- for babysitters / nannies who work less than 8 works per week: the family only need to ensure they have Occupational Accident insurance – this is payable by the employer.
+- for nannies who work less than 8 works per week: the family only need to ensure they have Occupational Accident insurance – this is payable by the employer.

-- for babysitters / nannies working eight hours or more per week: the family also need to ensure they take out an additional accident insurance called Non-Occupation Accident insurance – this monthly premium you may deduct from the nanny / babysitter’s salary.
+- for nannies working eight hours or more per week: the family also need to ensure they take out an additional accident insurance called Non-Occupation Accident insurance – this monthly premium you may deduct from the nanny’s salary.

 Daily Sickness Benefits Insurance

-This is not a compulsory insurance but a possibly good one to have – by having this insurance you can cover the risk of having to continue to pay wages to the nanny in cases where nanny is unable to work for longer periods of time due to illness.
+By having this insurance you can cover the risk of having to continue to pay wages to the nanny in cases where nanny is unable to work for longer periods of time due to illness and guarantees the nanny’s salary for a longer period due to illness.

 If you are employing someone without a Swiss Work permit you will need to apply for a work permit for them.
 If they are from the EU and fall into the category of countries with free movement of workers, then this process is rather simple.
 It is however much more difficult to secure a permit for someone outside the EU (i.e. third party state), as you need to prove you cannot find someone suitable within Switzerland or the EU.

-When sourcing a nanny / babysitter for you, Rockmybaby helps advise and guide you through the entire administrative process.
-Don’t hesitate to contact Tanya Jeannet on email@example.com to discuss your requirements in more detail.
+When sourcing a nanny for you, Rockmybaby helps advise and guide you through the entire administrative process including support with all relevant documentation that needs to be completed, contract and payslip template..
+Don’t hesitate to contact Tanya Jeannet on firstname.lastname@example.org to discuss your requirements in more detail.

 Disclaimer – Rockmybaby ® is not an employment lawyer nor specialises in employment law and strongly suggests seeking advice from a lawyer when drawing up an employment contract.
 This post is intended for information purposes only and Rockmybaby® Switzerland cannot be held liable for any incorrect information.